-- A person who stores fish for another must plainly mark the package, in ink, with the name, address, and fishing license number of the owner, and the number of fish in the package, and the waterbody where taken. - Licensed anglers may make three shipments of fish per year.
+- A person who stores fish for another must plainly mark the package, in ink, with the name, address, and fishing license number (DNR number or transaction number) of the owner, and the number of fish in the package, and the waterbody where taken. - Licensed anglers may make three shipments of fish per year.
 A permit issued by a conservation officer is required for each shipment.
 A shipment cannot contain more than a possession limit of one species.